Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 ## EECMS Usage

 The following ExpressionEngine tag pairs reflect key methods available in the Giving Impact API.
-Each pair returns all of it's related method's data as an EECMS tag with a "gi_" prefix added on.
+Each pair returns all of its related methods data as an EECMS tag with a "gi_" prefix added on.
 So for example in the GI API /campaigns method, there is a data element returned with a campaign's unique token labeled `id_token` which in the related EECMS tag pair would be returned as `{gi_id_token}`.

 The following details the ExpressionEngine tags available, variables returned, parameters, and any unique variables available for use.
-It also details options for create forms to post data to Giving Impact.
+It also details options for opportunity & donation creation forms to post data to Giving Impact.

-To learn more about these methods, the date returned and using this module to bring a customized donation experience to your nonprofit's ExpressionEngine site, please visit [givingimpact.com](http://givingimpact.com)
+To learn more about these methods, the data returned and using this module to bring a customized donation experience to your nonprofit's ExpressionEngine site, please visit [givingimpact.com](http://givingimpact.com)

 ### Menu